openHPI/TeachingTeamGuidelines/docs/features/itemtypes/quiz.md

 So far there are four different types of questions to choose from:

 * Multiple choice questions (ONLY ONE correct answer)
-* Multiple answer questions (MORE THAN ONE possible correct answer)
+* Multiple answer questions (MORE THAN ONE possible correct answers)
-* Free-text questions (with a stored list of correct answers)
+* Free-text questions (with a configurable list of correct answers)
 * Essay questions (not evaluated automatically)

 With the exception of essay questions, the evaluation of quizzes is a fully automatic operation.
 The evaluation for automatically graded questions are listed below with an example:

 * ### Multiple Choice Question:
     There is only one correct answer.
-    For right answer, the specified number of points for the task will be awarded.
+    For the correct answer, the specified number of points for the task will be awarded.
-    For incorrect answer, the participants gets 0 points for the task.
+    The participant receives 0 points for an incorrect answer.

 * ### Multiple Answer Question:
-    There is more than one possible answer.
+    There are more than one possible answers.
     The maximum number of points possible is divided by the number of correct alternatives.
-    The resulting value is used as the base.
+    The resulting value is used as the base value.
     For every correctly chosen alternative, the base value is given.
     For every incorrectly chosen alternative, the base value is deducted.
     If the total result is negative, then 0 points are given.